pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/components/api.md

         parent: self_hosted_components
         identifier: self_hosted_api_service
         weight: 1
-meta_desc: Pulumi API is one of the components required for self-hosting the Pulumi Service.
+meta_desc: Pulumi API is one of the components required for self-hosting the Pulumi Cloud.
 Self-hosting is available as part of the Pulumi Business Critical Edition.
 ---

 {{% notes type="info" %}}
 Self-hosting is only available with **Pulumi Business Critical**.
-If you would like to evaluate the Self-Hosted Pulumi Service, sign up for the [30 day trial](/product/self-hosted#self-hosted-trial) or [contact us](/contact/).
+If you would like to evaluate the Self-Hosted Pulumi Cloud, sign up for the [30 day trial](/product/self-hosted#self-hosted-trial) or [contact us](/contact/).

 To manage your state with a self-managed backend, such as a cloud storage bucket, see [State and Backends](/docs/intro/concepts/state/).
 {{% /notes %}}

-The Pulumi API is one of the components required for self-hosting the Pulumi Service in your organization's environment.
+The Pulumi API is one of the components required for self-hosting the Pulumi Cloud in your organization's environment.
 It provides the necessary APIs for both the CLI and the [Console](/docs/guides/self-hosted/console/).

 ## Prerequisites